 I’m not sure where I got the idea that it needed to be those things, that’s just where my brain went.
 Now suddenly, my imagination was sparked and I could make these mixes as dilectible as I wanted.
 This made for a great lunch option.
 I simply bring a container of this salad mix to work with some yummy bread and maybe some cheese.
 A simple, filling, not Whole30 but still yummy, lunch.

 This particular mix has become a favourite.
 The idea actually came because someone made a joke about a deconstructed chicken salad just being boiled chicken and a spoonful of miracle whip. (barf).
-My go to mix up to that point had been grilled chicken, cranberries, toasted walnuts, a nice lemony mayo and arugula.
+My go to mix at that point had been grilled chicken, cranberries, toasted walnuts, a nice lemony mayo and arugula.
 Instead of deconstructing, I decided I could just change up where the elements went.

 What I ended up with is this luxurious open face sandwich.
-The craberries and some of the walnuts, get chopped finely and mixed with pesto, olive oil and cider vinegar to create and chunky drizzle.
+The craberries and some of the walnuts, get chopped finely and mixed with pesto, olive oil and cider vinegar to create a chunky drizzle.
 The chicken and the rest of the walnuts combine with that lemony mayo.
 Throw some gorgonzola, pickled beets on a big ol’ slice of sourdough, and layer everything up with arugula on top.
 Kinda lame type of salad, totally boosted to a posh bit of nosh!

 Open Face Chicken Salad Sandwich

 - 2 Tbsp Pesto

 - 1/2 cup Olive Oil